hortopan/verdun/README.md

 It can test a single URL, loading multiples URLs from a file or automatically discover urls on a page and tests them.

-It also supports using random arguments in the URL path and HEADER values by using *%RAND(min,max)%* with *--random-arguments* flag.
+It also supports using random arguments in the URL and HEADER values by using *%RAND(min,max)%* with *--random-arguments* flag.

 ![Verdon](https://github.com/hortopan/verdun/raw/main/resources/preview.gif "Verdun")